 In recognition of the sensitivities involved in discussing counter terrorism matters, it may be necessary for these issues to be discussed in a separate meeting of the SAG where only those needing to be engaged are present.
 Separate confidential minutes might also be required for that part of the meeting.
 It is important that the privacy of counter terrorism documents is preserved and that documents are shared and discussed only with those who need to see them.
 This is likely to include the SAG chair or lead officer at the certifying authority.
 The ground’s counter terrorism plans should be marked and distributed in accordance with a suitable and agreed security marking scheme, for instance the Government Security Classification Scheme.

 What is the difference between a Threat Level and a Response Level?

 The threat level indicates the risk (likelihood) to the UK of a terrorist attack.
 The response level provides an indication of the protective security measures that should be implemented by management at grounds at each threat level.
 In simple terms, the higher the threat level, the more security measures should be in place.
-You should also look at the Crowded Places Guidance.
+You should also look at the Publicly Accessible Locations (PALs) guidance.

 It seems many of the activities we use to prevent disorder apply equally well to counter terrorism, for example searching and using CCTV – do we need a completely separate plan?